core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in Section 8.4 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * The same as described in {{ssec-verify-response}} holds with respect to handling the 'kid' parameter of the response, when received as a reply to a request protected in pairwise mode.
+The client can also in this case check whether the replying server is the expected one, by relying on the server's public key.
+However, since the response is protected in pairwise mode, the public key is not used for verifying a counter signature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the response (see {{key-derivation-pairwise}}).

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.

 * If Observe {{RFC7641}} is supported, what defined in {{ssec-verify-response-observe}} of this document holds.
 The client can also in this case identify a server to be the same one across a change of Sender ID, by relying on the server's public key.
-However, since the notification is protected with the pairwise mode, the public key is not used for verifying a counter signature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).
+However, since the notification is protected in pairwise mode, the public key is not used for verifying a counter signature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).

 # Security Considerations  # {#sec-security-considerations}